petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

 Working on type projects can take a long time.
-It is not always easy to keep track of progress and quality, if zoomed into so many details.
+It is not always easy to keep the track of progress and quality, if zoomed into so many details.

-This workshop shows methods to get through lengthy projects, staying focussed while keeping an eye on the horizon.
+This workshop shows methods to get through lengthy projects, staying focused while keeping an eye on the horizon.

 * Learn about sketching techniques, in combination with methods of feedback;
 * Make templates for planning;